 Google Cloud SQL instances, if using external databases

-The following diagram provides an overview of a reference architecture deployment of Pivotal Platform on a single-project VPC on GCP.
+The diagram below illustrates a reference architecture for a deployment of Pivotal Platform on a single-project VPC on GCP.

-The following table lists the components that are part of a reference architecture deployment with three availability zones.
+The table below lists the components that are part of a reference architecture deployment with three AZs.